Skip to main content

 Learn how to set up Google Tag Manager for custom analytics and scripts in your online scheduler.

-Written by Jonathan
+Written by Pablo

-Updated over a week ago
+Updated over 2 weeks ago

 You can use Google Tag Manager to add custom analytics and scripts to your Clinicminds online scheduler.
 This page provides a description of setting up and using the integration with Google Tag Manager.